aklump/cloudy-tools/documentation/source/README.md

 ## Requirements

 * Works with BASH 3
-* PHP (used on the backend for configuration processing)
+* PHP (Used invisibly on the backend for configuration processing; no PHP knowledge is required to use Cloudy.)

 ## Contributing